aaronshaver/pi-genetic-algorithm/README.md

 ## Usage

-While this program will work in Python 2.7.x, it runs faster and yields better results in Python 3.x
+Install Python 3.x, then:

-`python pi.py`
+`python pi.py` (or `python3 pi.py` on Ubuntu)

-To set your own initial conditions for the world, edit the Config class.
+To set your own initial conditions for the world, edit the member variables of the Config class.